National History Day in Mississippi

 National History Day is a nationwide competition for middle and high school students.
 It encourages students to use their creativity to develop original historical research focused on an annual theme.
 The Department of History at the University of Southern Mississippi helps to prepare students for national competition and hosts the annual statewide contest.

 Students who participate in the state National History Day contest compete for the opportunity to attend the national competition in College Park, Maryland, and have the opportunity to win scholarships and other awards.
-To participate, students create a project (group or individual) in one of five areas: video documenary, exhibit, paper (individual only), performance, and website design.
-To give you some sense of the variety of projects Mississippi students are working on, projects from the 2010 competition included a dramatization of the history of UPS, a documentary and an exhibit on the development of video games, a website on the evolution of musical tuning techniques, and an exhibit on the invention of rockets.
+To participate, students create a project (group or individual) in one of five areas: video documentary, exhibit, paper (individual only), performance, and website design.
 Students who participate prepare themselves for college by developing a better understanding of primary source research.
 National History Day creates better students and citizens.

 Support for Teachers